cedadev/hrcm-website/to-do-list.md

 - Omit 'affiliates' section

 ### Research
-- Organise a current projects and past projects
+- Organise as 'current projects' and 'past projects'
 - Short page and one or two graphics for each project
 - Remove old material (e.g., 'PRIMAVERA updates')
 - Move 'CMIP6' to past projects
 - Add sections: (***please contribute a paragraph and graphic (e.g., taken from proposal) for the projects you're in -- initials below***)
-  - CMIP7-HighResMIP2  (PLV / MR)
+  - CMIP7-HighResMIP2  (MR)
   - nextGEMs  (AJB)
-  - EERIE  (ID)
+  - EERIE  (PLV / ID)
-  - DYAMOND1-3  (PLV / AJB / TA)
+  - DYAMOND1-3  (PLV TA)
   - CONCERTO  (NR)
   - RAZOREDGE  (PLV / AS / TA)
   - etc